alexandrezlima/documentations/docs/orbitcamera.md

 |	Middle mouse button	| Double click.
 Set the focus under the mouse position in the world.
 |	Middle mouse button	| Triple click.
 Remove the focus and set it to the default focus.
 |	R 					| Resets the camera position (shortcut).
+|	P 					| Takes a screenshot and saves it in the album.
+|	G 					| Opens the album.

 All the keys are customizable, you can change it to your own controls and adapt it to use with touch devices (for this case, check the touch section).